pitzzahh/user-login/README.md

 ```BASH
     C:\TaskPerf6Files\
 ```
+#### When the program runs on the first time, the directory will be created.
+If it does exist, it will ignore creating the directory.
 ### The program contains handling exceptions for:
 * Invalid input (inputs that do not meet instructions, containing special characters, containing numbers, and blank inputs)
 * Invalid credentials (username or password)